Lucas-C/dotfiles_and_notes/misc/Software_Engineering/ProjectManagementBestPractices.md

 > and the only thing that came to mind was creating a pointless middle layer that required years of effort to amputate.
 > Meanwhile, the 90th percentile search latency was about two minutes.
 > Etsy didn't fail, but it went several years without shipping anything at all.

+- [In Pursuit of Production Minimalism]
+  * Over time, technologies are added, but are rarely removed.
+This effect is dangerous
+  * Do more and more with less and less until eventually you can do everything with nothing.
+  * To recognize the effort that went into tearing down or replacing old technology, we created a ritual where we symbolically fed dead components to a flame called a burn party
+  * Mitigations
+    + Retire old technology
+    + Build common service conventions
+    + Favor simplicity and reduce moving parts
+    + Don’t use new technology the year that it’s initially released
+    + Avoid custom technology
+    + Use public services

+- [Run less software] :
+> The art of choosing a standard technology is that when you encounter a new problem,
+> you need to break it down into a series of subproblems that can be solved using your standard patterns and tools.

 - compare projects on their maturity / current activity & liveliness / community :
     commits count